quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 same server.
 It could then apply analytical techniques to try to obtain the server encoding.

-The Stream and Block Cipher CID algorithms provide robust entropy to making any sort of linkage.
+The Stream and Block Cipher CID algorithms provide robust protection against any sort of linkage.
 The Plaintext CID algorithm makes no attempt to protect this encoding.

 Were this analysis to obtain the server encoding, then on-path observers might apply this analysis to correlating different client IP addresses.